Introducing the Cloud Application Programming Model (CAP)

 We are excited to announce general availability of the new Cloud Application Programming Model.
 To understand what it adds, let’s consider the following scenario:

-Cathy, an application developer, was given the task of creating an application on SAP Cloud Platform that integrates with existing data from a SAP S/4HANA backend, adds some new fields to it, as well as a “propose/approve” process to create new entries.
+Cathy, an application developer, was given the task of creating a cloud-based application that integrates with existing data from a SAP S/4HANA backend, adds some new fields to it, as well as a “propose/approve” process to create new entries.
 And she’s given only a few days to get that done.

 Wouldn’t it be great if she could simply reuse the existing data model from the ABAP backend and just apply the necessary extensions?
 And as one is used to in SAP S/4HANA, just expose and serve that extended model to Fiori UIs?

 And of course: to not spend most of her time worrying about things like implementing metadata providers, serving $metadata requests as well as each individual CRUD requests, i18n and localization, filling in auditing data, code lists and value helps, extensibility and customization, multi-tenancy, resilience, and so on, instead of focusing on her actual tasks.

-These kind of questions led us to rethink how we could easily build business applications on SAP Cloud Platform within an SAP ecosystem.
+These kind of questions led us to rethink how we could easily build cloud-based business applications within an SAP ecosystem.
 The result is what we call an (enterprise) application programming model: It guides application developers along a golden path of best practices allowing them to focus on their domain problems to solve instead of wasting time and efforts in technical disciplines and hard-to-maintain boilerplate code.
 How?
 By providing a set of enterprise-grade tools, languages and libraries that relieve them from technical disciplines.

 Following the golden path of the programming model helps you implement data models, services and UIs in order to develop stand-alone business applications or extend other cloud solutions, like SAP S/4 HANA or SAP SuccessFactors.